-On April 15, 2015 Goldeye entered into a definitive earn-in Weebigee Project option agreement with GPM Metals (Since the date of the original 2015 earn-in option agreement, GPM’s property interests were acquired by Sandy Lake Gold Inc. as per Sandy Lake Gold press release on July 21, 2016, and Sandy Lake Gold Inc. has since been renamed G2 Goldfields Inc. (“G2” or the “Optionee” in April 2019).
-Pursuant to the Agreement, Goldeye, as the owner and optionor, granted to the optionee, the right to earn up to a 70% legal and beneficial interest in the Project under certain conditions.
+On April 15, 2015 Goldeye entered into a Weebigee Project option agreement with GPM Metals (Since the date of the original 2015 Option Agreement, GPM’s property interests were acquired by Sandy Lake Gold Inc. as per Sandy Lake Gold press release on July 21, 2016, and Sandy Lake Gold Inc. has since been renamed G2 Goldfields Inc. (“G2” or the “Optionee” in April 2019).

 - Make payment of $50,000 in cash and issue such number of Common Shares (the “Consideration Shares”) to Goldeye as shall have an aggregate fair market value of Cdn$25,000, following receipt of all necessary approvals, (based on the volume weighted average price of such Consideration Shares over the next five business days;

-- Complete expenditures on the Project of an aggregate total of $5,000,000 over 4 years.
+- Complete expenditures on the Project of a minimum aggregate total of $5,000,000 upon certain dates over 4 years.

 - Make cash payments to Goldeye and complete exploration expenditures on the Project as follows:

-The Agreement is subject to the terms of the Exploration Agreement, which was most recently signed in November 2018 between Goldeye and SLFN, and which recognizes the importance of opportunities for Sandy Lake First Nation to secure benefits as the Weebigee Project progresses and the importance of the SLFN Traditional Territory to the people of SLFN.
+The Agreement is subject to the terms of the SLFN Exploration Agreement between Goldeye and Sandy Lake First Nation, and which recognizes the importance of opportunities for Sandy Lake First Nation to secure benefits as the Weebigee Project progresses and the importance of the SLFN Traditional Territory to the people of SLFN.
 Through the Agreement, the Optionee and Goldeye will continue to work collaboratively with SLFN, and build on the existing relationship for the mutual benefit of all parties.

 Press releases can be viewed in the News section.